 Approximately 109 cells, this has been added to the text.
 What is the evidence that 4yU is a nitrogen source.

-This is my own observation, I do have a growth curve that demonstrates improved growth with 4-thiouracil in low nitrogen medium.
-This could be put in a supplementary section and I am awaiting clarification .
-It is not un-expected that 4tU can act as a nitrogen source.
-Why are chases performed with uridine and not uracil?
+Looking back at my experiment from over 6 years ago I realise it was actually uracil not 4-thiouracil used.
+This sentence has been modified.
+Everyone will be willing to accept that uracil is a nitrogen source Why are chases performed with uridine and not uracil?

 Uracil is not as soluble as uridine.
 In order to act as a chase large amounts of uracil or uridine have to be added.
 If uracil were to be used an unfeasibly large volume of uracil would have to be added, this would involve a considerable change in the growth conditions, whereas a small volume of a more concentrated uridine solution can be added.
 I have added a sentence to the relevant step to explain this.